 Bring snacks.
 Catch up with people you haven’t seen for a while.
 New members and all interested persons welcome.

 Door prize!
 All KVMFS members present will be entered into a draw for a trip for two on Hawk Air.
 You must be present to win.

-Location: probably the Meeting Centre at 3226 Bowser Street, New Hazelton, pending confirmation.
-(I will edit this post when the location is confirmed.)
+Location: the Meeting Centre at 3226 Bowser Street, New Hazelton.

 Our post-festival wrap-up meeting will be at 2 pm on Saturday, August 29 at Mark and Beth Larsen’s residence at 1310 Richmond Frontage Rd., South Hazelton.
 The meeting will be followed by a potluck so bring along your favourite dish and musical instruments.
 Join us for a fun evening!

 We have received a number of questions about the date of next year’s festival.
 Assuming that enough people come together to put on a festival in 2016, it will take place from July 22 to 24.